NERDDISCO/webusb-neopixel-controller/README.md

 Also make sure to take a look the [code behind the demo](#demo) to get more usage examples.

-The module is also used in [luminave](https://github.com/NERDDISCO/luminave) in it's [usb-dmx-manager](https://github.com/NERDDISCO/luminave/blob/master/src/components/usb-dmx-manager/index.js) component.
+The module is also used in [luminave](https://github.com/NERDDISCO/luminave).

 ### Browser Support